Employer Information

 Clinical Supervisor(s) for the placement

-CoTE: Dr Andy Monro, Dr Helen McDonald, Dr Muhammad Asghar, Dr Sangeeta Kulkarni, Dr Vicki Gaunt, Dr Laurenny Guzman, Dr Rachel Tarling, Dr Andrew Cavanagh, Dr Helen Alexander
+CoTE: Dr Andy Monro, Dr Helen McDonald, Dr Muhammad Asghar, Dr Sangeeta Kulkarni, Dr Vicki Gaunt, Dr Rachel Tarling, Dr Andrew Cavanagh, Dr Helen Alexander

-Stroke: Dr Kate Heliier, Dr Gita Gramizadeh, Dr Milda Bajoriene
+Stroke: Dr Kate Heliier, Dr Dipankar Dutta, Dr Gita Gramizadeh, Dr Milda Bajoriene

 Main duties of the placement

-The F2 doctor will be located on a base ward where, under the direct supervision of 1 or 2 consultants, they will be responsible for the day-to-day care of CoTE/Stroke inpatients.
-The medical team will include other doctors (training and non-training grade) and physician associates (PAs).
+The F2 doctor will be located on a base ward where, under the direct supervision of 1 or 2 consultants, they will be responsible for the day-to-day care of CoTE/ Stroke inpatients.
+The medical team will include other doctors (training and non-training grade) and physician associates (PA’s).
 There is regular Registrar input on these wards.
-Multidisciplinary working is an essential component of these posts, in collaboration with nursing staff, physiotherapists, dieticians, occupational therapists, SALT, psychologists, and Advanced Nurse Practitioners (ANPs).
+Multidisciplinary working is an essential component of this post, in collaboration with nursing staff, physiotherapists, occupational therapists, dieticians, SALT, psychology and Advanced Nurse Practitioners (ANP’s).
 This F2 placement will give experience of inpatient management of common medical problems through to discharge within a supportive learning framework.

 Typical working pattern in this placement